 The data will be anonymised.
-This means it will not show anything that links back to you, like your name or address.
+This means it will not show anything that links back to your relative, like their name or address.

 Only projects that have been approved by people who live and work in care homes will be allowed to use the research database.